Skip to main content

 • Swollen lymph nodes

-To reach a diagnosis, healthcare providers may perform a physical exam and look closely at your sores.
-They may also take a sample to test it in a laboratory or order a blood test to rule out other infectious diseases.
+To reach a diagnosis, healthcare providers take a history and perform a physical exam.
+They may also take a sample to a laboratory for testing or order a blood test to rule out other infectious diseases.
+At-home tests are available, but may be less accurate than laboratory tests done in a healthcare provider’s office.

 How common is herpes?

-• Most herpes infections do not cause symptoms.
+• Most herpes infections do not cause symptoms or result in very mild symptoms.
 However, some people may have painful blisters that reappear multiple times.
-(WHO, 2023)
+(World Health Organization, WHO, 2025)

 • Research estimates that 50–80% of adults in the United States have oral herpes.
-(John Hopkins Medicine, 2023)
+(Johns Hopkins Medicine, 2026)

 • Genital herpes infections occur in 1 out of 6 people in the U.S. between the ages of 14 and 49.
-(John Hopkins Medicine, 2023)
+(Johns Hopkins Medicine, 2026)

 Herpes statistics worldwide

 • The National Library of Medicine states that 1 in 1,000 newborns in the U.S. receive a diagnosis of neonatal herpes infection.
-The risk for this increases if the mother has developed genital HSV infection during pregnancy and passes it on to the fetus.
+The risk for this increases if the mother has developed a genital HSV infection for the first time during pregnancy.
 (NLM, 2023)

 • There are an estimated 45 million adults living with HSV-2 in the U.S. (NLM, 2023)